Trump touts jobs commitment first made in 2015

 It's the latest corporate jobs announcement made at the White House that capitalized on plans made before Trump won the presidency.
 Other major companies including General Motors and Ford have allowed Trump to take credit for job decisions that either pre-date his election or involve market forces outside the administration's direct control.

+Charter CEO Tom Rutledge had said at an investment conference in December 2015 that the company would have to make about 20,000 hires once it acquired Time Warner Cable and Bright House to bring outsourced jobs in-house.

-Charter Communications CEO Thomas Rutledge, after meeting with Trump in the Oval Office, credited the administration's call to reduce regulations and corporate tax rates for the hiring decision.
-But the uncertainty about replacing former President Barack Obama's health care law has raised concerns among investors about whether the administration can also deliver tax reform.
-Whether the administration completes tax reform, Rutledge said to reporters, could influence the company's hiring commitment.
+But after meeting with Trump in the Oval Office Friday, Rutledge credited the administration's call to reduce regulations and corporate tax rates for contributing to the hiring decision.
+He went on to say that uncertainty over whether the administration can deliver those corporate tax cuts — in light of the muddle this week over replacing former President Barack Obama's health care law — could influence the company's hiring commitment.

 As part of the 20,000 jobs to be added over four years, Rutledge said the company will also invest $25 billion and open a new call center in McAllen, Texas, that will employ 600 workers.
 Texas Gov. Greg Abbott also attended the meeting.